 Three School Buildings

 When the Denny-Furhman School opened, most of the still-heavily-wooded neighborhood was owned by realtor Henry Fuhrman (1844-1907) and David T. Denny (1832-1903).
 In 1892, the Seattle school board bought property in their Denny-Furhman Addition for a school, and when it opened in the fall of 1895, the school was named for the new addition to Seattle.

 The neighborhood developed quickly.
 By 1903 Franklin Avenue, bordering the west edge of the site, was a bicycle path.
 A wagon road ran through the present school grounds and a trolley from downtown Seattle ended at Louisa Street.
 With enrollment growing the school needed to expand.
 In 1905, a second building, designed by James Stephen, was built and the school was renamed the Seward School after William Seward (1801-1872), the U.S. Secretary of State who negotiated the purchase of Alaska from Russia.

-The Alaska-Yukon-Pacific Exposition held on the University of Washington campus in 1909, with thousands of people flocking to it, caused the Eastlake neighborhood to develop.
-Eastlake Avenue was graded and the carlines were extended north.
+The 1909 Alaska-Yukon-Pacific Exposition held nearby on the University of Washington campus, with thousands of people flocking to it, caused the Eastlake neighborhood to develop.
+Eastlake Avenue was graded and the streetcar lines were extended north.
 By 1914, more than 400 pupils attended Seward Elementary School.
-In 1917, the third building, made of brick, was added.
+In 1917, third building, made of brick and designed by Edgar Blair, was added.